How to Use AR (Augmented Reality) to Improve the Customer Experience

 Shoppers choose their desired garment before an AR-generated model tries it on.
 The customer can then look at the clothes and their fit from every angle.

 Reporting product faults can often prove tricky for many customers.
-Often, customers won't have a strong understanding of a product and will struggle to explain what's gone wrong to a customer service agent.
+Often, customers won‘t understand a product well and will struggle to explain what’s gone wrong to a customer service agent.

 Many firms are starting to provide customers with AR apps for reporting faults.
 Customers can hold their phone up to a broken product and view the parts in real-time.
 That makes it simpler for a customer to report how the product has failed to a service agent.